motibytes/motibytes.github.io/_posts/2021-03-24-Infecting-the-Script.md

 only possible through a death and rebirth, if only it knew how.

-It is fortunate that what lies underneath the surface of mankind's cold shell,
-- just as a spirit of life lies underneath the layers of defenses of each hurting heart, - is an infinite, limitless sea of the possibilities in which love might dare to express itself in an unseen way.
-What is seen, -the harsh and vicious nature of humanity, - dies to the unseen force that has yet to be expressed.
+It is fortunate that what lies underneath the surface of mankind's cold shell, --just as a spirit of life lies underneath the layers of defenses of each hurting heart,-- is an infinite, limitless sea of the possibilities in which love might dare to express itself in an unseen way.
+What is seen, --the harsh and vicious nature of humanity,-- dies to the unseen force that has yet to be expressed.

 It would perhaps not be so profound if it were not for the when, of when this kind of change becomes